bueltge/debug-objects/readme.txt

 * Fix cookie function, to cache last active tab

 = 2.1.14 (08/15/2013) =
-* Small fixes for php strict warnings [Forum Thread](http://wordpress.org/support/topic/strict-warnings-fix)
+* Small fixes for php strict warnings [Forum Thread](https://wordpress.org/support/topic/strict-warnings-fix)
-* Add function `debug_to_console( $data )` for easy to use debug informations in the console from browser, see settings page for hints
+* Add function `debug_to_console( $data )` for easy to use debug information in the console from browser, see settings page for hints

 = 2.1.13 (06/18/2013) =
 * Add new output for current hooks